raphideb/kube/README.md

 # Scripts to setup a vanilla Kubernetes cluster in WSL
 ## Description
 These scripts are used to setup the following:
-1. Helm and Docker and cri-docker
+1. Helm and Docker with cri-docker
 2. Kubernetes cluster with persistent storage and Calico networking
-3. Cloudnativepg operator with cnpg plugin and deployment of a sample DB
+3. CloudNative-PG operator with cnpg plugin and deployment of a sample DB
-4. mongodb operator and deployment of a sample DB
+4. MongoDB operator and deployment of a sample DB
-5. opensearch operator
+5. OpenSearch operator
-6. prometheus
+6. Prometheus
-7. grafana
+7. Grafana

 Plus yaml files for deploying:
 - postgres cluster with grafana support